jgaehring/jgaehring.com/src/blog/complexity/index.md

 ---
-path: "/field-modules"
+path: "/complexity"
-date: "2020-09-01"
+date: "2023-06-01"
-title: "Introducing farmOS Field Modules"
+title: "On Complexity in Agriculture & Technology"
 ---

 ![Trellising pole beans in a high tunnel](pole-beans.jpg)